Tips for Employers on How to Interview Potential Employees

+Background checking and checking references are also key factors in your hiring decisions.
 Hopefully, you have added these checks of factual information to your hiring arsenal.
 Recent trends are moving toward favoring test scores and other impartial means of assessment in employee selection, but most companies still rely on a good, old-fashioned job interview.

 So, the job interview remains your key tool in assessing the candidate's cultural fit.
 It is also the tool you can use to get to know your candidates on a more personal basis.
 The interview process helps other employees get to know the candidate, too.

 Including additional potential coworkers in the interview and selection process helps the new coworkers own and feel some responsibility for the success of the new employee when he or she joins your organization.
 Use these tips to help your team select superior employees.